chao-ji/np-auto-diff/README.md

 |`variable`|A tensor whose value persists across different forward/backward cycles|
 |`constant`|A tensor with constant value|

+One can build a wide range of neural network architectures, from [logistic regression](demos/logistic_regression.ipynb), to [MNIST handwritten digits classification](demos/conv_net.ipynb), and [handwritten digits generation using GAN](demos/dcgan.ipynb).

-## Highlights
+## Design ideas
+* Represent neural network architecture as a DAG, where each node corresponds to an operation (e.g. Conv2D, arithmetic op, reshape, etc.)
+* Separate the construction of the neural network architecture (`Graph`, like the graph in TensorFlow) from the actual computation (`Runtime`, the equivalent of `Session` in TensorFlow).
+The actual value of nodes are stored in a `Runtime` object, and are recomputed in each forward-backward-cycle.
-* Forward pass and Backward pass are expressed as vectorized (i.e. broadcasting) Numpy operations.
+* Computation of Forward pass and Backward pass are expressed as vectorized (i.e. broadcasting) Numpy operations.
-* Provides common neural network layers (Convolution, BatchNorm, Dropout, etc.) that allows one to build a wide range of neural network architectures for different tasks (e.g. from logistic regression, to image classification, and images generation using GAN).